direktiv/direktiv.github.io/docs/environment/cli.md

-Although developing workflows with the web UI is easy, a command line tool can be used to make local workflow development faster and more convenient.
+Although developing flows with the web UI is easy, a command line tool can be used to make local flow development faster and more convenient.
 Direktiv's cli `direktivctl` is used for pushing and executing flows remotely.
 This enables the developer to stay in his development environment, e.g. Visual Studio Code.

 ## Installing